factoryiq-ch/n8n-nodes-fiq-opcua/README.md

 This package is fully self-contained and does not require the `node-opcua` package as an external dependency.
 Instead, select client-side functionalities from the [node-opcua](https://github.com/node-opcua/node-opcua) project ([npm](https://www.npmjs.com/package/node-opcua)) are included in a minimal vendor directory for compatibility and long-term maintainability.

+**Note**: This package includes only essential client-side modules from node-opcua, not all files.
+Server components, development tools, and unnecessary features have been excluded to minimize package size while preserving full functionality.

 ### Vendor Directory Structure

 - `vendor/index.js` – Minimal entry point, re-exporting only the OPC UA client symbols required by this package.